Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Introduction

-To address this shortcoming, we introduce a scalable, robust, and computationally efficient bandit-based prompt-tuning method for PDT.
+To address these shortcomings, we introduce a scalable, robust, and computationally efficient bandit-based prompt-tuning method for PDT.
+By exploiting the structure of the prompt space, our method reduces the complexity of prompt selection from combinatorial to linear in the prompt size.
+Moreover, we show how to leverage the pre-trained PDT as a feature extractor to obtain compact prompt representations that enable efficient deployment even in high-dimensional (e.g. pixle-based) settings.
 By optimizing prompt selection, our approach boosts downstream task performance without costly weight updates to the underlying Transformer backbone.
 Our experiments reveal clear performance gains with the proposed method, effectively bridging the gap between pre-training and adaptation.